malak9197/sss_ai_model/README.md

 ******🛡️ SSS: Smart Security & Safety System******

-SSS is an integrated AI-driven security solution designed to provide real-time facial recognition and safety monitoring.
+SSS is an integrated AI-driven security solution designed to provide real-time human recognition and safety monitoring.
 By leveraging Edge AI and Transfer Learning, this system ensures high-speed inference and precision in identifying authorized personnel and detecting potential security threats.

 **🚀 Key Features**